 Seattle Review of Books, October 23, 2015

 Best of 2011 in Seattle

 Real Change, September 2011

-My Post-it Note Project, exhibited last year in Barnstorm: The Cabaret Re-imagined and at Richard Hugo House, was the subject of a cover story in Real Change by Stacey Bridewell, and also chosen by Seattle Magazine for their Best of 2011 feature.
+My Post-it Note Project, exhibited in Barnstorm: The Cabaret Re-imagined and at Richard Hugo House, was the subject of a cover story in Real Change by Stacey Bridewell, and also chosen by Seattle Magazine for their Best of 2011 feature.